 Google showed me as a “self-employed composer.”

 That is technically functional but fundamentally wrong.
 So, I traced it back to the source: LinkedIn.
-That platform where everyone begins posts with rocket emojis and their career trajectories pretend to make sense.
+That platform where everyone begins their posts with rocket emojis and their career trajectories pretend to make sense.

 LinkedIn wanted me to pick: full-time, part-time, employed, or self-employed?